creme332/1bxoxb1/README.md

 - A spreadsheet on my Google Sheet account stores all required information (date, username, message).
 ![image of spreadsheet](assets/img/spreadsheet.png)

-- Every 2 seconds browser sends read request is sent to this sheet.
+- Every 2 seconds browser sends calls backend function `getSpreadsheetData()`.

-- Server returns the spreadsheet data as an array to browser.
+- `getSpreadsheetData()`, written in AppScript, sends a request to read spreadsheet using Sheets API.

+- `getSpreadsheetData()` forwards data to the browser after parsing it.

-- New messages since last request are added to HTML.
+- New messages since last call are added to HTML.

 # ✋Limitations